 Tipping is a relatively new term for a developing economy like Vietnam.
-Small-sized businesses, mostly family-owned, accounts for a large part of the service industry, so tipping has not yet become the norm compared to developed countries.
+Small-sized businesses, mostly family-owned, account for a large part of the service industry, so tipping has not yet become the norm compared to developed countries.
 However, as the service industry grows, new models of businesses are established, and tipping, like most countries, is now a way to compliment the providers on their service quality and encourage them to improve it.

 As a rule of thumb, always tip when you receive good service.